apptainer/apptainer/examples/build-apptainer/README.md

 ## Summary

-This is a build container that generates installable apptainer packages for apptainer v1.X.X.
-The container will output a deb and rpm in the current directory.
+This is a build container that generates installable packages for apptainer v1.x.x.
+The container will output deb and rpm packages in the current directory.

 ## Usage